kawodyaarachchige/safe_guard/readme.md

 ![Women Safety](https://imgur.com/MI0sPb2.jpg)
 -
 ![Women Safety](https://imgur.com/rXwJdi4.jpg)

+## 🖥️ Backend Repository

+The backend code for the  System is available in a separate repository.
+You can find it [here](https://github.com/kawodyaarachchige/safe-guard-server-side.git)

 ## 📜 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.